lermana/nyc_dob_analysis/report.md

 - [data](#figure-7-data)
 ![ ](figures/violation_types.png  "ecb_violation_types")

 We can see here that `Construction` violations have absolutely skyrocketed since 2013, increasing from just-under 25k in that year to more than 70k in 2019.
 That doesn't mean there's no ambiguity - might the `Construction` category simply be absorbing some of what was previously considered `Unknown`?
+Or is the `Unknown` absorbing `Quality of Life`?
 It's hard to know.
 But, regardless, the increase in `Construction` violations stands on its own, which offers some support for the "yes, construction has been getting more harmful" argument.

 [^](#table-of-contents)
 ## Violation Penalties